Shrewlike rat

 The shrewlike rats, genus Rhynchomys, also known as the tweezer-beaked rats are a group of unusual Old World rats found only on the island of Luzon in the Philippines.
 They look a great deal like shrews and are an example of convergent evolution.
-Shrewlike rats evolved to be vermivores (worm-eaters) and insectivores feeding on soft-bodied invertebrates associated with leaf litter.
+Shrewlike rats evolved to be vermivores and insectivores feeding on soft-bodied invertebrates associated with leaf litter.

 Characteristics

 The snout and rostrum are very long.
 Eyes are small.
 Head and body is 18.8–21.5 cm with a tail 10.5–14.6 cm.
 Only two molars are present on each side of the upper and lower jaws; these are small and peg-like.
 Incisors are described as needle-like and mandibles as delicate.
 Their characteristic method of locomotion has given rise to the epithet "hopping rats," describing their method of pouncing on an earthworm prey before it can slide back into its hole.